Printers Charming: COVID-19 TMT Predictions

 Deloitte Global creates an annual Technology, Media and Telecommunications (TMT) Predictions report, which considers how technology advances may transform the worldwide business ecosystem over a 12- to 36-month period.
 While TMT Predictions is published annually each December, the extraordinary disruption caused by COVID-19 has led the team to create “mini-Predictions,” which examine the short-term effects of the pandemic on various businesses.

-Deloitte Global predicts that home all-in-one printer aka multifunction printer (MFP) sales will grow 15% in 2020 to nearly $29 billion (the home market was about half the total $50 billion 2019 MFP market.)1 As part of COVID-19 lockdowns, hundreds of millions of teleworkers (many of whose kids are learning from home too) brought their laptops home in a bag…but left their office printers behind!
+Deloitte Global predicts that home printer sales will grow 15% in 2020 to about $5 billion or about 30 million units.
+The home printer market is mainly made up of inkjet all-in-one printers costing less than $400 and laser/LED multifunction printers (MFP) costing less than $500.1 As part of COVID-19 lockdowns, hundreds of millions of teleworkers (many of whose kids are learning from home too) brought their laptops home in a bag…but left their office printers behind!